 Aggressive driving accidents can leave victims seriously injured, temporarily or permanently unable to work, and facing significant unplanned medical expenses.
 Learning to recognize aggressive driving—both in oneself and others—and developing defensive strategies to combat it can help motorists stay safer on the road while those who have already been injured in aggressive driving crashes may be entitled to compensation for damages.

-Recognizing Aggressive Driving
+Recognizing Aggressive Driving in Delaware

 In a 2016 study released by the AAA Foundation for Traffic Safety, nearly 80 percent of drivers reported expressing aggression, anger, or rage while driving at least once in the past 12 months.
 So, even if drivers are not familiar with the concept of aggressive driving, they are usually able to recognize it in action on the road.